BYLAWS OF THE GREATER NEW YORK METROPOLITAN ARECHAPTER/ASSOCIATION OF COLLEGE AND RESEARCH LIBRARIES, INC.

 The membership year, the fiscal year, and the elective and appointive year for ACRL/NY shall be the calendar year, January through December.

-ARTICLE XVIII VOTING
+ARTICLE XX VOTING

-ARTICLE XIX RULES OF ORDER
+ARTICLE XXI RULES OF ORDER

 The rules contained in Robert’s Rules of Order (newest edition) shall govern ACRL/NY in all cases to which they are applicable, and in which they are not inconsistent with the Bylaws of the Chapter.

-ARTICLE XX AMENDMENTS AND REVISIONS
+ARTICLE XXII AMENDMENTS AND REVISIONS